Strictly pro breaks silence after celebrity partner quits series

 ‘So gutted to have finished our journey before it even started,’ BBC show’s professional dancer says

-Strictly Come Dancing star Nikita Kuzmin has reacted to the revelation that his celebrity partner Dani Dyer has quit the show.
+Strictly Come Dancing star Nikita Kuzmin has reacted to the news that his celebrity partner Dani Dyer has quit the show.

 The former Love Island winner quit the series on Tuesday (23 September) after fracturing her ankle in rehearsals.